teisdbr/winlibrs-docs-test/faq.md

 * As of 2021 it will be the only way for Agencies to comply with their reporting requirements.
 * We're very nice people to talk to.

+### Can I Buy a LIBRS Certified RMS?
+Short answer?
+No.

+LIBRS Certification has as much to do with the RMS as it does the Users of the RMS.
+Certainly your Agency will require an RMS that is capable to generating the Submission Files that LIBRS requires to process your data, but there are no "Certified RMSes" for LIBRS; anyone that tells you that is being untruthful.

+We do not maintain a list of Vendors or Softwares that can be purchased by an Agency that already has the capability of generating LIBRS Submission Files, nor do we verify any claims for vendors that they are "LIBRS Compliant".
+It is impossible for us to verify the claims of 100% compliance for all vendors, as it's unlikely that we will ever see 100% of all possible reporting cases from all vendors.
+Therefore, it is as much the responsibility of the RMS to generate the Submission Files properly as it is the Usse of the RMS to input the data for those files properly.

+## LIBRS Certification

 ### Certification Requirements
 In order to have your data sent to the FBI through LIBRS, we require that Agencies meet a set of requirements in order to first become Certified.
 Certification implies that your Agency has been properly trained and thoroughly understands LIBRS/NIBRS Requirements, and how the Agency's data should be entered and stored in the RMS.

 We are currently reviewing the requirements in order for an Agency to become LIBRS Certified.
 We will update this section when decisions have been made.

+## How to Use LIBRS

+### Getting Started
+The best way to get started with LIBRS is to start generating LIBRS Flat Files and testing them out at https://validator.librs.org.
+That is an free tool that mirrors the Production LIBRS Environment, and will check and return any and all errors that your file has in it.
+It's a great way to test both individual incidents, and large batches of incidents for errors.

+The tool is open to everyone, and is also accessible as an API at https://api.librs.org.
+Here's endpoints that you can use and their definitions:

 ### Reports
 Submitting through LIBRS means that for each submission period there will be a number of reports that get generated for your use automatically: